 Note that $\bm{w}_i^{\mathrm{bayes}}$ is larger for dimensions with higher variances $\sigma^{2}_{i}$, assuming $\mu^2_{i|y = \pm 1}$ are symmetric across core and spurious features (i.e all $i$).
 Thus, this reconstruction task places more weight on the core features in exactly the setting where a linear predictor for the end task would prefer to use the spurious features.
 Note that for this preference of the core features to be effectively realized, the auxiliary task needs to be sufficiently up-weighted, but not so much so that the end task is not learned at all.

-\paragraph{Why is regularization necessary?} Even given an auxiliary task with the above property of preferring core to spurious features (under $\sigma^2_{\mathrm{spur}} \leq \sigma^2_{\mathrm{core}}$), a model with sufficient capacity can still rely on spurious features for solving the end task.
-We can incentivise the model to mostly use core features by applying sufficient regularization to the parts of the model that are shared between the two tasks (such as shared feature extractors).
+\paragraph{Why is regularization necessary?} Given an auxiliary task with the above property of preferring core to spurious features (under $\sigma^2_{\mathrm{spur}} \leq \sigma^2_{\mathrm{core}}$), a model with sufficient capacity can still rely on spurious features for solving the end task.
+We can incentivize the model to mostly use core features by applying sufficient regularization to the parts of the model that are shared between the two tasks (such as shared feature extractors).
 The restricted capacity encourages the model to rely on features that would cause it to do well on \textbf{both} tasks, which would be the core features.

-Based on the intuition established in this section, we propose a simple yet effective method for improving worst-group outcomes: \textit{multitasking the end task with the pre-training objective -- which tend to be reconstruction tasks -- whilst regularizing the shared (pre-prediction) layer}.
-In Section \ref{sec:synth_data} we will test this intuition though synthetic data experiments and in Sections \ref{sec:natural_data_exp} and \ref{sec:results_and_disc}, demonstrate its empirical efficacy through natural data experiments.
+Based on the intuition established in this section, we propose a simple yet effective method for improving worst-group outcomes: \textit{Multitasking the end task with the pre-training objective -- which tends to be reconstruction tasks -- while regularizing the shared (pre-prediction) layer}.
+In Section \ref{sec:synth_data}, we will test this intuition through synthetic data experiments, and in Sections \ref{sec:natural_data_exp} and \ref{sec:results_and_disc}, we demonstrate its empirical efficacy through natural data experiments.